2014 Consensus Agenda On Disability Policy

 - A list of organizations that have ratified the Agenda.

-It’s important to note that the Disability Consensus Agenda is not a comprehensive listing of policy goals and that individual organizations are working on many additional issues.
+It is important to note that the Disability Consensus Agenda is not a comprehensive listing of policy goals and that individual organizations are working on many additional issues.
 Also, the Agenda is continually evolving and responsive to changing circumstances and opportunities as they arise.

-Home & Community-Based Services & Supports
+Home and Community-Based Services and Supports

 People with disabilities have the right to live healthy lives and be productive citizens in their communities with access to the community-based services and supports needed to do so.

-People with disabilities have the right to participate fully in their communities therefore, community infrastructure and capacity must be expanded to ensure availability of integrated, accessible and affordable housing, transportation and other resources.
+People with disabilities have the right to participate fully in their communities therefore, community infrastructure and capacity must be expanded to ensure the availability of integrated, accessible and affordable housing, transportation and other resources.

-- Provide state designation of federal HOME funds for tenant-based rental assistance.
+- Provide state designation of federal HOME funds for tenant-based rental assistance

 People with disabilities have the right and the responsibility to be productive citizens engaged in competitive, integrated employment with the services and supports needed to do so.

-- Increase funding for Extended Supported Employment Services to allow more individuals with disabilities to benefit from services each year.
+- Increase funding for Extended Supported Employment Services

 People with disabilities have the right to determine and control their own destiny with protection from discrimination and segregation; all laws to protect their rights and freedoms should be implemented and enforced in a timely and effective manner.

-- Protect existing legal rights of individuals with disabilities, assure all due process rules are enforced, and assure effective and timely representation is available for due process proceedings and for any and all appeals.
+- Protect existing legal rights of individuals with disabilities, assure all due process rules are enforced, and assure effective and timely representation is available for due process proceedings and for any and all appeals

 - WV Statewide Independent Living Council